 Ensure that you read all the clauses before signing.
 You could often find provisions that state that the lessee is responsible for selecting a vendor and are accountable for the quality of service they receive.
 However, once you have signed a contract, it is equally binding for both parties.

-Copier Lease vs. Service Agreement
+Copier Lease Agreement vs. Service Agreement

 While copier lease only concerns the copier being leased, service agreement covers a lot more such as supply orders, remote support, machine maintenance, downtime servicing, etc.

-Thus, in short, a service agreement is a contract that you have made with the dealer concerning all the services that they will provide you and at what cost.
+In short, a service agreement is a contract that you have made with the dealer concerning all the services that they will provide you and at what cost.

 What types of copier service agreements exist?